It occurred to me the other day as I was thinking about Brexit (as I often am) that Brexit is not unlike a case of mid-life crisis.

-The UK is the husband who, in his forties, flexes his saggy pecs in the mirror and says to himself “you know what, I’m still fuckable”, and then ditches his wife and family, buys a leather jacket, and starts hanging out in dodgy bars in the hope of picking up a younger model.
+The UK is the husband who, in his forties, flexes his saggy pecs in the mirror and says to himself “you know what, I’ve still got it”, and then ditches his wife and family, buys a leather jacket, and starts hanging out in dodgy bars in the hope of picking up a younger model.

 “I’ve wasted the best years of my life on you,” says Britain to the EU.
-“Trump, Duterte and King Salman of Saudi Arabia still want to fuck me, and they’re way sexier than you, so you can take this marriage and shove it!”
+“Trump, Duterte and King Salman of Saudi Arabia still think I’m attractive, and they’re way sexier than you, so you can take this marriage and shove it!”
 Britain then straddles its motorbike and zooms off into the desert with King Salman on the back seat, whispering sweet nothings into its ear.

 It remains to be seen how this solo gambit will pan out.
 But the UK might well be warned that just because someone has their hand down your trousers doesn’t mean that they’re marriage material.